Strobesstrobes

 What tools are used for GraphQL API testing?

-Use mostly open source, with Burp Suite Professional as the one commercial anchor.
-The essential API kit (ffuf, Kiterunner, mitmproxy, Schemathesis, jwt_tool, InQL, Clairvoyance, graphw00f) is free and actively maintained, so cost is rarely the constraint.
+On the open-source question: use mostly open source, with Burp Suite Professional as the one commercial anchor.
+The essential kit (ffuf, Kiterunner, mitmproxy, Schemathesis, jwt_tool, hashcat, InQL, Clairvoyance, graphw00f) is free and actively maintained.
+Spend money where it buys workflow (Burp Pro's Repeater, Intruder, extensions) and invest human or agentic time where judgment is required.
+Point-in-time tool runs also miss drift between tests, which is why the automated versus manual debate increasingly lands on continuous, agentic approaches for APIs.

 Frequently asked questions